frisoft/ateam/README.md

         --regex <regex>                              Regexp filter on titles
     -r, --repo <repository>...
 Repositiy.
-Can be used multiple times to select more than one --required-approvals <required-approvals>    Number of required approvals [default: 2]
+Can be used multiple times to select more than one --required-approvals <required-approvals>    Number of required approvals [default: 2] --tests-regex <tests-regex>                  Select tests via regexp.
+The others are ignored
 ```

 ### How does it work?